 The most obvious experiment is how much mechanical energy does it take to power light bulbs.
 Students can really feel the increase in their effort as you add more light bulbs to the circuit.
 Even young children can make the connection between more light bulbs and needing more energy to power them.

 How about using it to power a Constant Velocity Car, instead of batteries?
 (Or use the car to power the Genecon!)
-How about using the Thermoelectric Device and turning the electricity generated by the Genecon into heat? or cold?
-(OK, removing heat).
 Use it instead of batteries to power all kinds of 4-6V devices.
 Figure out how efficient the Genecon is by powering one by another.
 Count the number of times you turn the handle and how many turns you get from the other handle.
 Challenge students to figure out where the lost energy went.

-Ok, the "Watts Up?" is really a meter.
-You plug it into a standard wall outlet and plug an electrical device into the meter.
+You can plug it into a standard wall outlet and plug an electrical device into the meter.
 The meter will show you how much energy you are using and how much you have used since it was plugged in.
 You can even set the rate so you know how much you would pay for that much electricity.

 This is a great tool for units on energy conservation.
 Compare different appliances.
 Compare different sized light bulbs, or incandescent vs. Fluorescent vs. Halogen bulbs.
 Challenge students to identify which device in a group uses the most electricity, and test their hypotheses.